2012 Minnesota Twins Prospects 25-21

-2012 Outlook: Will probably spend most of the season in New Britain.
+2012 Outlook: Will probably spend all season starting for Fort Myers.